 The Ebbinghaus forgetting curve

-There is one more proof which shows clearly that the method doesn’t circumvent short-term memory.
+There is one more proof that shows clearly that the method doesn’t circumvent short-term memory.
 The Ebbinghaus forgetting curve shows us how fast the incoherent information is forgotten.

 What we mean by incoherent is that this is not the information which you can associate with your background knowledge.